tonimichel/webkitpony/docs/understanding.rst

 HTML - Python Interaction
 ****************************

-To understand webkitpony, it is important to understand the communication between web ui and python code:
+To understand webkitpony, it is important to understand the communication between the web ui and the python code:

 .. image:: img/interaction.png

-On the left hand side we have the webkit (represented as a webview object), which we'll call UI.
-On the right hand side we have the python application.
+On the left-hand side we have the webkit (represented as a webview object), which we'll call UI.
+On the right-hand side we have the python application.

-Whenever a link is clicked, the url of that link, namely the href attribute is sent to the webkitpony url dispatcher, which looks up the url patterns and triggers the view, passing the webview and the passed url parameters.
+Whenever a link is clicked, the url of that link, namely the href attribute is sent to the webkitpony url dispatcher, which looks up the url patterns and triggers the view, passing the webview and url parameters if specified.